What is Ratio Analysis: Types, Purpose, and Uses

 1. Liquidity Ratios in Small Businesses

 Small business owners can see if they have sufficient cash or assets to cover short-term bills with the help of liquidity ratios.
-It includes the current ratio and quick ratio.
+This includes the current ratio and the quick ratio.

-For example, a small restaurant might use the quick ratio to see if it can pay suppliers during slow months without depending on unsold inventory.
+For example, a small restaurant might use the quick ratio to check whether it can pay suppliers during slow months without depending on unsold inventory.
 This ensures the business can maintain operations and avoid cash crunches even when sales drop.

 2. Solvency Ratios in Banking

 Solvency ratios are crucial for banks to ensure they can meet their long-term obligations and manage risks effectively.
-It includes the debt-to-equity and capital adequacy ratios.
+This includes the debt-to-equity and capital adequacy ratios.

-For example, to determine whether a bank is financially sound, regulators review solvency ratios, such as debt-to-equity and capital adequacy ratios.
+For example, regulators review solvency ratios, such as debt-to-equity and capital adequacy, to determine a bank’s financial health.
 These measures ensure the bank can meet long-term obligations and maintain stability even during economic downturns.

 3. Profitability Ratios in the Tech Industry

 Profitability ratios help investors and managers see how efficiently a tech company turns sales into earnings.
-It includes the net profit margin and return on equity (ROE).
+This includes the net profit margin and return on equity (ROE).

 For example, to determine which tech app developers are handling costs more effectively, investors compare net profit margins.
-A higher margin often indicates better cost control and more efficient operations, which can make a company more attractive to investors.
+A higher margin often indicates better cost control and operational efficiency, making the company more attractive to investors.

 4. Efficiency Ratios in Healthcare

 Healthcare providers use efficiency ratios to measure how well they utilise resources.
-It includes the patient turnover and asset turnover.
+This includes the bed occupancy ratio and asset turnover.

 For example, hospitals can use patient turnover ratios to improve service speed and lessen wait times.
 This not only improves operational efficiency but also enhances patient satisfaction and the quality of care.

-The main advantage of ratio analysis is that it shows how well a business is doing and helps you make smarter decisions by turning raw numbers into useful comparisons.
+The main advantage of ratio analysis is that it shows how well a business is performing.
 The following are some of the major advantages of ratio analysis:

 1. Simplifies Complex Financial Information

 It simplifies complex financial data into simple, comparable numbers.
-This helps in making more transparent decisions.
-For example, a business owner can use the current ratio to quickly assess liquidity without having to search through hundreds of balance sheet entries.
+This helps in making more informed decisions.
+A business owner can use the current ratio to assess liquidity quickly without examining hundreds of balance sheet entries.

 2. Tracks Performance Over Time